Postnatal Support and Baby Group in Peterborough

 Luckily I had a fantastic support network around me – family and friends who I could call on and talk to.
 But many people aren’t as lucky.
 Once I started working at Calmababy, I started to raise questions about the many women are out there, feeling alone and finding motherhood hard.
 How many mums in those difficult early days/weeks need someone to talk to without feeling judged?

 And so the initial seeds of an idea started to grow.
 We wanted to create a group where the mother was the centre of attention, not the baby.
 Somewhere she could be celebrated and nurtured.
 Where she could ask questions, have a little moan, even cry if she wanted.
 As well as laugh and rejoice over all the things that were happening in her life – big and small.
 Somewhere mothers could speak honestly – without fear of people telling them what they were doing was wrong.
 Where they could meet new friends to share the ups and downs, a hot drink and some cake with.
 A safe space they could come once a week, just as they are and certainly without the pressure of putting on make-up or washing their hair.

-Two years ago we launched Coffee, Cake & Coping.
-We offered a trial course, asking for eight new mums to give us their time in exchange for their honest opinion (and of course yummy cake).
-Within hours of the initial post on Facebook, it was full!
+And so, Coffee, Cake & Coping was born.
+At first, we offered a trial course online, asking for eight new mums to give us their time in exchange for their honest opinion (and of course yummy cake).
+Within hours of the initial social media post, it was full.
 We added a second course which also filled within hours – at that point, we knew we were on to something.
-This was a course that women not only wanted but really needed.
+This was a course that women not only wanted but needed.